Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts.md

 How to make sure that your CSS does not have side effects in other apps?

-## Future standards way: CSS Scoping

-There might be a web standard in future that solves the problem of defining stylesheet for only a part of an HTML document.

-[CSS Scoping](https://drafts.csswg.org/css-scoping/) proposal adds a new `scoped` attribute to the `<style>` element.
-When a stylesheet is provided inside of a `<style scoped>` element, it will only be applied to the current parent element and its children.

-So far, this proposal was not approved by Google and Microsoft.
-[Caniuse.com](http://caniuse.com/#feat=style-scoped) says that the only web browser that implements it as of 2016 is Mozilla Firefox.

 ## Current best practices way: BEM

-Another approach is to use a naming convention that works in every web browser.
+The primary way right now to avoid CSS conflicts is to use a naming convention that works in every web browser.
 The naming convention that Starcounter advises is called BEM (Block Element Modifier).

 The basic principle in BEM is to **only use classes in your stylesheets**.